Bath County, North Carolina

 Bath County is an extinct county formerly located in the British American colony of North Carolina.
 The county was established in 1696 and was abolished in 1739.
-The original three precincts of Bath County—Pamplicough, Wyckham and Archdale—were renamed in 1712 and became Beaufort, Hyde, and Craven counties when Bath County split in 1738.
+The original three precincts of Bath County—Pamtecough, Wyckham and Archdale—were renamed in 1712 to Beaufort, Hyde, and Craven Precincts, respectively.
+These original precincts—along with the four other precincts of the county (Bladen, Onslow, Carteret, and New Hanover)—became Beaufort, Hyde, Craven, Bladen, Onslow, Carteret, and New Hanover counties when Bath County was officially abolished in 1738.

+Carteret Precinct was created from Craven in 1722.
+Then New Hanover was created from Craven in 1729.
+Two precincts were created from New Hanover in 1734: Bladen and Onslow.

 The town of Bath (still in existence as NC's oldest town) was a stopping place of Edward Teach, better known as the pirate Blackbeard.
 He is said to have married a local girl and briefly settled in the harbor town of Bath around 1716.